dps923/winter2020/notes/week10.md

 #### Other

-In the time remaining, work on the next ssignment.
+In the time remaining, work on the next assignment.

 <br>